Masoud647/Masoud647.github.io/README.md

 -   Wireless protocols such as 802.11 from TECH152 Telecom Networks.

-This knowledge and skill set will enable me to build the subsystems and integrate them together as my capstone project.
+This knowledge and skill set will enable us to build the subsystems and integrate them together as our capstone project.

 Methodology
 -----------

 This proposal is assigned in the first week of class and is due at the beginning of class in the second week of the fall semester.
-My coursework will focus on the first two of the 3 phases of this project:
+Our coursework will focus on the first two of the 3 phases of this project:
 Phase 1 Hardware build.
 Phase 2 System integration.